SAKETH1111/FrontEnd/Namaste React/11 Data is new oil/ReadMe.md

 colorful are the components getting rendered which you will see when you do a action.

 You can also check how much time each component is taking to load.

+State getting lifted up, basically pasing the state as props from the parent component.

+controlled - if the same component is controlling it like having state to decide the steps then it is controlled component.

+UnControlled- if it is not controlled by the component, controlled by props or parent component it is uncontrolled component.

+Can you modify the parent state from child.
+It is not possible directly but indirectly you can do that

+Props Drilling.
+passing data to parent to child which is like 7 or 8 levels is basically passing the props from each parent to child till the last child.

+it is hectic task and not a good way.
+So this is mot a right way to pass the props.
+This is props drilling.

+so how can we do that?

+So achieve this we use React context to solve this. bascially we will create global place to keep our data.

+example are like login details, Theme.

+React Context:

+will use createcontext to create the global database